sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-sensu.md

 It explains how to ensure your Sensu components are properly monitored, including your Sensu backend, agent, API, and dashboard instances.

 To completely monitor a Sensu stack [Sensu backend, agent, external etcd cluster (if used)], you will need to have at least one other independent Sensu instance.
-A single Sensu stack cannot monitor itself completely because if some components are down, Sensu cannot create events.

 This guide requires Sensu plugins.
 For more information about using Sensu plugins, see [Install plugins with assets][16].